albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Click spots and hotspots for tooltips are:

+- Center of all airport, airport parking and navaid symbols.
+- Navaids for the procedure preview (:ref:`procedure-preview`).
 - Center of range rings (small circle).
 - Center of MSA diagrams (small circle).
 - End of a measurement line (cross).